Tomcat Private Instances

 Private instances

 Each user’s instance of Tomcat runs its applications as the user.
 The user can stop and start services, and manage their Tomcat configuration to suit their needs.
-This differs from the EasyApache 3 implementation, where users shared the Tomcat implementation.

 The private instance approach increases the security of your system and operates on the user’s designated ports.